Dr Giorgia Cioccoloni

 - Website: LinkedIn | Researchgate | ORCID

-Dr Giorgia Cioccoloni is a Post Doctoral Research Associate (PDRA) in nutrition and oncology at the School of Food science and Nutrition.
-She obtaneid her BSc in DIetetics at Catholic University of Sacred Heart "A. Gemelli" and then her MSc in Human Nutritional Sciences at the University of Rome Tor Vergata.
-After her PhD in Medical and Surgical sciences at the University of Rome Tor Vergata, with particular focus on clinical nutrition, nutrigenetic and nutrigenomic, Dr Giorgia Cioccoloni joined Thorne’s lab as PDRA working on the impact of nutrition on breast cancer.
+Dr Giorgia Cioccoloni is a Lecturer in Human Nutrition at the School of Food science and Nutrition.
+She obtained a BSc in Dietetics and a MSc in Human Nutritional Sciences before going to compleate a PhD in Medical and Surgical sciences at the University of Rome Tor Vergata.
+Aftre her PhD, Dr Cioccoloni joined Thorne’s lab at the University of Leeds as post-doctoral research fellow, working on the impact of nutrition on breast cancer.
 During her research career she participated in design and conduction of several national and international nutritional driven clinical trials related to obesity, body composition, inflammation and cancer.
 She also has extensive experience in molecular biology, with particular focus on the molecular mechanisms which link

 nutrition, obesity, cancer, immune resistance, and the relative translation and personalised medicine applications.
-Dr Giorgia Cioccoloni is currently involved in the Breast Cancer Action Group funded project “Ex vivo co-culture using LDL-C high derived adipocytes, macrophages and fibroblasts to reprogram triple negative breast cancer epithelial cells”.
+Dr Giorgia Cioccoloni previously worked on the Breast Cancer Action Group funded project “Ex vivo co-culture using LDL-C high derived adipocytes, macrophages and fibroblasts to reprogram triple negative breast cancer epithelial cells”.
+Currently, Dr Cioccoloni is a Co-I of the World Cancer Research Fund (WCRF) research project “Predicting responses to chemotherapy in breast cancer treatment”.

 Breast cancer is one of the most common cancers worldwide.
 Triple Negative Breast Cancer (TNBC) is the most aggressive breast cancer subtype with high incidence of relapse events.
 These characteristics are related to the peculiar chemotherapy resistance showed in this disease.
-Nutrients can directily control genes involved in chemotherapy resistance through the activation of nutrient dependent transcription factors.
-For example, cholesterol and it’s metabolites named oxysterols are involved in TNBC progression, metastatic process and chemotherapy resistance.
-Through their ability to activate the nuclear receptors Liver-X-Receptors (LXR), oxysterols control numerous gene involved in drug efflux reducing the effects of chemotherapy.
-One of my research goal is to understand how oxysterols produced by several cells which belongs to the tumour microenvironment, like adipocytes, fibroblasts and macrophages, affect chemoterapy resistance in TNBC.
-However, my research topics are not limited to oxysterols and/or chemoresistance, in fact, I’m also interested on the effect of nutrients and their control of nutrient dependent trascription factors which are involved in the modulation of drug resistance in cancer.
+Nutrients can directly control genes involved in chemotherapy resistance through the activation of nutrient dependent transcription factors.
+Through their ability to activate the nuclear receptors, nutritional compounds control numerous gene involved in chemotherapy resistance.
+One of Dr Cioccoloni research theme is to understand how these nutrients affect chemotherapy resistance in TNBC.

 - BSc in Dietetics